Home Assistant

 sensor: - platform: rest name: Orion Today resource: "https://orionmedia.app/api/machine/summary?token=<your_api_token>" value_template: "{{ value_json.counts.airingToday }}" json_attributes: - next - upNext - today - week scan_interval: 900And a dashboard card that lists the week from it:

 Section titled “3.
-Writing back: mark watched, trigger a sync”The token-authed write endpoints let an automation or dashboard button change
+Writing back: mark watched, trigger a sync”The token authenticated write endpoints let an automation or dashboard button

-Orion state directly — this is what the native integration’s
+change Orion state directly.
+This is what the native integration’s

-POST /api/machine/watched— mark an episode/movie/game watched or unwatchedPOST /api/machine/follow— follow/unfollow or archivePOST /api/machine/sync— immediate catalog refresh + notification check
+POST /api/machine/watched: mark an episode, movie, or game watched or unwatchedPOST /api/machine/follow: follow, unfollow, or archivePOST /api/machine/sync: immediate catalog refresh and notification check

 Payload shapes are in the endpoint reference.